-More than 20 bike rack locations exist downtown to park your bike while you are visiting, working, or living downtown.
-Many of the bike racks were developed by Longmont’s Art In Public Places program and feature decorative art created by community residents.
+More than 60 bike rack locations exist Downtown to park your bike.
+Some of the racks were developed by Longmont’s Art In Public Places program and feature decorative art created by community residents.

-Sixth Avenue Plaza – 6th Avenue west from Main Street to Coffman Street.
+Sixth Avenue Plaza – 6th Avenue west from Main Street to Coffman Street (mandatory)

 Main St. sidewalk from 3rd Ave. to 6th Ave. (voluntary)